-INCF (International Neuroinformatics Coordinating Facility) will coordinate the establishment of an informatics platform for acquisition, storage and analysis of CDE-based clinical data.
-The goal is to develop a next generation open standards-based platform to support advanced large-scale analytics and model building.
+INCF (International Neuroinformatics Coordinating Facility) coordinated the establishment of an informatics platform for acquisition, storage and analysis of CDE-based clinical data.
+The goal was to develop a next generation open standards-based platform to support advanced large-scale analytics and model building.
 Such a platform also provides a model for future clinical studies on brain diseases and disorders.
-This common open international platform will be a resource for future TBI studies.
-The resulting analytical environment will provide large-scale data access, enabling ‘big data’ science that supports this and other work packages, and allowing large-scale data analysis and modelling to be leveraged for TBI questions in ways that have not previously been possible.
-Comprehensive computational models for TBI will be derived from this approach.
+This common open international platform is a resource for future TBI studies.
+The resulting analytical environment provides large-scale data access, enabling ‘big data’ science that supports this and other work packages, and allowing large-scale data analysis and modelling to be leveraged for TBI questions in ways that have not previously been possible.
+Comprehensive computational models for TBI were derived from this approach.

 Several studies report genetic associations with TBI outcome, but their relevance is limited by small sample size and by unsophisticated analysis, which takes little account of predicted outcome.
 Further conventional common disease-common variant (CDCV) approaches have problems and serve TBI poorly, since the admission phenotype is heavily influenced by injury exposure, rather than host response (which is the substrate for genetic modulation).
 Finally, such approaches take no account of pre-test probabilities of significant gene-phenotype relationships based on known disease biology, clustering of gene effects in biological pathways or rich serial measures of phenotype routinely recorded in intensively monitored TBI subjects.